PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-40. PeloMon: Peloton data capture with Bluetooth
+40. PeloMon: send sensor data to a fitness tracker of your choice

 .
 .